its-ericjones/building-my-life-in-the-margins/README.md

 ## 🌱 Why I’m Doing This

 I’ve been venturing into the [IndieWeb](https://indieweb.org/) movement — the quiet belief that having a small, personal site still matters.
-Especially in an internet full of algorithmic sludge and AI-generated content.
+Especially in an internet full of algorithmic noise and AI-generated content.

 I don’t want to wait around for platforms to decide what I can or can’t share.
-And I don’t want to build a site that’s bloated with trackers or scripts..
+And I don’t want to build a site that’s bloated with trackers or scripts.

  I want something:

 - Fast
 - Lightweight